PSWil/Election_Analysis/README.md

 We can modify this script further for deeper analysis.
 If we knew the currentl amount of registered voters in each county, not just the total votes cast, we could get the voter turnout percentage for the county to see how engaged and active the voters are in each county with an if statement.
 We could then use that information to plan for the next election.

 We can also easily adapt this script so that we may apply it to different elections.
 For instance, in a local election for ie. County Sheriff, City Council we could modify the counties variable to show voters by neighboorhood.
 We can also scale this up to national elections by categorizing by state.

+If you have any questions or concers feel free to reach out to me so that I can be of some assistance, thank you.